Strontian process: History

 Molasses is the first stage output of several different sugar production processes, and contains more than 50% sugar.
 The French chemists Hippolyte Leplay and Augustin-Pierre Dubrunfaut developed a process for extracting sugar from molasses, reacting them with barium oxide, to give the insoluble barium-saccharates.
 In 1849, they expanded their patent to include strontium salts.
 Apparently, this patent application had the only purpose to legally secure the so-called baryte process, since the strontian process from Leplay and Dubrunfaut probably wouldn't work as described.

 Only later, through the work of Carl Scheibler (patents dated 1881, 1882, and 1883), was it possible to apply the strontian process on an industrial basis.

 According to Scheibler the procedure must be carried out at boiling temperatures.

 Repercussion in Germany

 The Scheibler procedure came into use in the Dessauer Sugar Refinery (in Dessau), through Emil Fleischer.
 In the Münsterland region, its arrival caused a ″gold fever″ breakout, regarding the strontianite mining.

 One of the biggest mines, at Drensteinfurt, was named after Dr. Reichardt, the director of the Dessauer Sugar Refinery.
 A further place the strontian process came to be used was the Sugar Factory Rositz (in Rositz).

 Yet by 1883, the demand for strontianite had begun to shrink.
-First, it was replaced by another strontium mineral (celestine), that could be imported from England, in a cheaper way.
+First, it was replaced by another strontium mineral (celestine), imported from England, which cost less.
 Second, the prices for sugar decreased so much, that the production from molasses was no longer worthwhile.